Skip to content

 Directives

-Directives are metadata annotations that provide context for rules.
+Directives are metadata annotations that provide context for rules, register vocabulary, define worlds, and control output.

 @world(identifier)